naveensrinivasan/scorecarddata/README.md

 ## Can I get additional checks other than the default?
 Yes, these are options within command line.
 ```
-./scorecarddata go --help
+./scorecarddata --help
- This will parse the go.mod using go list and extract the github.com dependecies.
-	It uses the extracted dependecies to query the bigquery scorecard table to fetch the results.
+scorecarddata uses the scorecard bigquery to fetch results for dependecies.
-and usage of using your command.
-For example:
-scorecarddata go  -m /home/sammy/go/src/github.com/naveensrinivasan/kubernetes --GOOGLE_CLOUD_PROJECT openssf

 Usage:
-  scorecarddata go [flags]
+  scorecarddata [flags]
+  scorecarddata [command]

+Available Commands:
+  completion  generate the autocompletion script for the specified shell
+  go          Parses go.mod dependecies and fetches the data from scorecard bigquery for those repositories.
+  help        Help about any command

 Flags:
-  -m, --go-mod-location string   The directory of the go.mod location
-  -h, --help                     help for go

-Global Flags:
       --GOOGLE_CLOUD_PROJECT string    The ENV variable that will be used in the BigQuery for querying.
       --config string                  config file (default is $HOME/.scorecarddata.yaml)
+      --exclusions-file string         A file with exclusions comma separated by check and value.
+Example Code-Review,github.com/ossf/scorecard
+  -h, --help                           help for scorecarddata
       --scorecard_checks stringArray   The scorecard checks to filter by.Example CI-Tests,Binary-Artifacts etc.https://github.com/ossf/scorecard/blob/main/docs/checks.md (default [Code-Review,Branch-Protection,Pinned-Dependencies,Dependency-Update-Tool,Fuzzing])
+  -t, --toggle                         Help message for toggle

+Use "scorecarddata [command] --help" for more information about a command.
 ```